trickytank/rwarrior/cran-comments.md

 Response: This is the first CRAN submission of rwarrior.

+Note 2:
 ```
-* checking for detritus in the temp directory ...
+* checking package dependencies ...
 NOTE
-Found the following files/directories:
-  'lastMiKTeXException'
+Package suggested but not available for checking: 'covr'
 ```
-As noted in [R-hub issue #503](https://github.com/r-hub/rhub/issues/503), this seems like a bug/crash in MiKTeX and can thus probably be ignored.
-This only cropped up on R-Hub.
+This was only a note on R-hub. covr package is used for code coverage, and won't be run on CRAN tests.

 # Downstream dependencies
 There are currently no downstream dependencies for this package.